hilldani/hilldani.github.io/src/pages/blog/no-code-microservice-telemetry.md

 1. bytes sent
 2. bytes received
-3. associated PID (not 100% accurate due to skid but we'll come back to this later)
+3. associated PID (not 100% accurate due to skid but you can choose the most frequent one)
 4. source IP and port
 5. destination IP and port